Vlasov Equations on Directed Hypergraph Measures: Introduction

-To better reveal the essence of our main result (Theorem~\ref{th-approx}), we illustrate it here for a one-dimensional Kuramoto network coupled on a \emph{higher-dimensional ring} which can be decomposed into two uniform hypergraphs, where in \eqref{multi-hypergraph}, $r=2$, the adjacency matrices associated with a 2-uniform and a 3-uniform hypergraphs for $\ell=1,2$ are This is a \emph{sparse} hypergraph of cardinality $3$.
-Assume $h_i^N(t,u)\equiv h(t,u)$ for some $h\in\mathcal{C}^1([0,T]\times\mathbb{T})$ and $T>0$, for all $i=1,\ldots,N$ and $N\in\mathbb{N}$.
+To better reveal the essence of our main result (Theorem~\ref{th-approx}) on the MFL of \eqref{multi-hypergraph}, we consider a special model\---a one-dimensional Kuramoto network coupled on a \emph{higher-dimensional ring} which is a sum of two uniform hypergraphs of rank $2$ and $3$, respectively, where the associated weight matrices are given by This is a \emph{sparse} hypergraph of rank $3$ (sparsity is specified in Definition~\ref{Def-dense-sparse}).
+For ease of exposition, let $h_i^N(t,u)\equiv h(t,u)$ for all $i=1,\ldots,N$, where some $h\in\mathcal{C}^1([0,T]\times\mathbb{T})$, $T>0$, and $N\in\mathbb{N}$.
 Let $X=\mathbb{T}$.
-It is readily verified that the weak limit of $W^{(\ell,N)}$ is a measure-valued function $\eta_{\ell}\colon x\mapsto\eta^x_{\ell}$ defined as follows for $\ell=1,2$: Then the VE (i.e., the mean field equation) is given by where
+It is readily verified that the weak limit of $W^{(\ell,N)}$ is a measure-valued function $\eta_{\ell}\colon x\mapsto\eta^x_{\ell}$ defined as follows for $\ell=1,2$: Then the mean field limit of solutions of \eqref{multi-hypergraph} as $N\to\infty$ is an absolutely continuous w.r.t. the Lebesgue measure on the circle $\mathbb{T}$, and its density is the weak solution to the following so-called \emph{Vlasov equation} (VE): where

-As we will see in Section~\ref{sect-applications}, one may obtain well-posedness as well as approximation of the MFL as an application of Theorem~\ref{th-approx}.
-In fact, our most general result applies to the model \eqref{multi-hypergraph} on hypergraph limits using a suitable \emph{equation of characteristics} involving generalized measure-valued functions $\eta_{\ell}$, see Section~\ref{sect-characteristics}.
+As we will see in Section~\ref{sect-applications}, one may obtain well-posedness as well as approximation of the MFL as an application of a result for the general model \eqref{multi-hypergraph} (Theorem~\ref{th-approx}).